chainyo/tensorshare/docs/usage/fastapi_integration.md

         return result
     ```

-Just like the `ping` endpoint, the endpoint path will be the one defined in the [`TensorShareServer`](../usage/tensorshare_server) configuration object.
+Like the `ping` endpoint, the endpoint path will be defined in the [`TensorShareServer`](../usage/tensorshare_server) configuration object.

 ### Customizing the computation operation

-As you can see there is an `operation` parameter that is a `Callable` object.
+As you can see, there is an `operation` parameter that is a `Callable` object.
 This parameter is a dependency that will be resolved by the `get_computation_operation`
 function.

-It allows you to easily customize the computation operation that will be applied to the received tensor, simply by
+It allows you to easily customize the computation operation that will be applied to the received tensor simply by
 providing a custom `Callable` object during the router creation (See [Customize the router](#customize-the-router)).

 Here is the behavior of the `get_computation_operation` function: